InchanterX/lab_2_shell_M/README.md

 </pre>

 # Set up
-To use calculator you need to download it.
+To use this "shell" you need to download it.
 Then you can run it from the project root with your terminal with:
 ```
 python -m src.main
 ```

+## Tests
+To ran tests you need to have pytest, pytest-pyfakefs, pytest-cov.
 To activate tests use:
 ```
 python -m pytest
 ```

 # How it works?
-Program is split in 2 logical parts: console and commands.
+Program is cross-platform (works on Windows|UNIX) is split in 2 logical parts: console and commands.
 - Console runs CLI, process all the commands that exists and processes users input.
 - Commands are stored in a separate folders and also split by 2 parts: initial commands (standard pack) and commands made by users.